txsneakerhead23/ATCRepo/supreme/README.md

 To use the windows bot, follow these steps:
 1. Download the zip file by clicking "View Raw" after clicking on the zip file above
 2. Extract the zip file to any folder you please
-3. Click on the folder and, inside that folder, there are two key files:config and supremebotv2
+3. Click on the folder and, inside that folder, there are two key files:config and supremebotv3

 The config files contains all the necessary info that is needed to successfully run the bot.
 This info includes: your personal "key" and "secret" and the path to your chrome profile as well as all of your checkout info that the bot uses should Autofill fail.

 To successfully run this bot, you will need to obtain a "key" and "secret" by either emailing grandstreetsupreme@gmail.com; or messaging /u/grandstreetsupreme on Reddit.
-The current rate for a "key" and "secret" is $14.
+The current rate for a "key" and "secret" is $14-all money is used to fund our CAPTCHA service.
 Furthermore, this bot uses your default chrome profile(the path to which can be obtained by typing chrome://version into the url bar of google chrome and copying the Profile Path) and, as such, it is expected that you have all of your checkout information autofilled on the checkout page of Supreme's website.

-Once you have your key, path and secret, you can simply paste them into the appropriate places in the config file.
+Once you have your key, path and secret and checkout info, you can simply paste them into the appropriate places in the config file.

-To run the bot, simply double click on "suprembotv2" in the windows bot folder.
+To run the bot, simply double click on "suprembotv3.exe" in the windows bot/double click on me folder.

 ----------------------------------------------------------------------------------------------------------------------------
 If you would like to use our software and you do not use Windows but instead use an os such as Mac or Linux, please  email or message grandstreetsupreme for a key and secret, as well as getting the path to your default chrome profile and copying the key/secret into the config file.
 To install the bot on Mac, follow these instructions: